Roboy/roboy_dialog/docs/developer_manual/1_Tutorials.rst

       }
     }

 Let's take a look at both properties.
 Here we define ``RandomAnswer`` (which is an identifier of another state in the same personality file) as the fallback for the state with identifier ``Intro``.
 This means that if ``Intro`` cannot react to an input, the ``RandomAnswer`` will be asked instead.
 The property ``parameters`` allows you to pass parameters to the state.
 Each parameter has a name (here ``introductionSentence``) and a string value.
 The state implementation can access the value by the name.
 Parameters are very useful to pass resource file paths to states.
-Read more about fallbacks and parameters on the :ref:`personality_and_states` page.
+Read more about fallbacks and parameters on :ref:`personality_and_states`.